UWMSN-CDN-Lab/questionnaire-package/README.md

     ],
 )

+# How to Run:
+python3 -m questionnaire_analysis

 # questionnaire-package

 # TODO:
 # PMERQ,SU,DOSPERT,UPPS,EERQ work rn, need to make sure other scripts work or not.
-EERQ fix the fragmentation issues
-Make a fake long csv with every questionnaire on it Change other things like
+Make a fake long csv with every questionnaire on it RESEARCH LAB WORKAROUND - ND check for each questionnaire compatibility - PROG Perfectly working questionnaires:
+# URCS not present in our questionnaire list
+# Write down instructions on how to make this run and how to make it run for each questionnaire and everything
+# It shud be as simple to use as possible
+# Documentation for how to run it specifically

-Making a CSV to toggle to ask the user if we want to create a new csv or not - ND Should make one csv instead of multiple ones - ND RESEARCH LAB WORKAROUND - ND setup.py - PROG check for each questionnaire compatibility - PROG init file for questionnaires and export for public api - PROG main functionality check (Test)  (April 4th)
+# Making a CSV to toggle to ask the user if we want to create a new csv or not - ND

-try for each questionnaire analysis functionality
+EERQ fix the fragmentation issues try for each questionnaire analysis functionality
 PIP install package
 ReNaming Function